dgroomes/aws-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [X] DONE Implement `echo/`.
 Use Jackson.
+* [x] DONE (this appeared to do what I needed it to, but I'm not sure if it's right.
+The libraries are in .jar files in the .zip but the main module ('hello-world-lambda') is in class files in directories.
+I'm not really sure what AWS Lambda needs exactly) Build the distribution zip
 * [ ] Implement `hello-world-lambda`.
 * [ ] Implement `runner`.
 Use Apache HttpComponents for a simple web server